dper/kanjioftheday/README.md

 The examples can get quite long, so you probably wouldn't want to look at the file itself very much, but if you're running into unexpected behavior, it's work a look.
 The left-most part of each line should be quite legible.

 This project comes with some lists of kanji in the `lists` directory.
 You can copy and paste those onto `targetkanji.txt` as desired.
 If you'd like to use a different set of kanji, modify `targetkanji.txt` by hand.
-For convenience, the script `generator.sh` generates details files for all of the elementary and junior high school kanji lists and places the results in `web`.
+For convenience, the script `generator.sh` generates details files for all of the elementary and junior high school kanji lists and places the results in `rss`.

 Source